dagi3d/acts_as_flying_saucer/README.markdown

 Easy as pie

-While converting the xhtml document into a pdf, the css stylesheets and images should be referenced as local resources.
+While converting the xhtml document into a pdf, the css stylesheets and images should be referenced with absolute URLs(either local or remote) or Flying Saucer will not be able to access them.
-This is done automagically during the pdf generation so there is no need to touch anything:
+If there is no asset host defined, it will set automatically during the pdf generation so the parser can access the requested resources:

 View rendered in the browser:

-    <%= stylesheet_link_tag("styles.css", :media => "screen,print") %>
+    <%= stylesheet_link_tag("styles.css") %>
-    #<link href="/stylesheets/styles.css?1228586784" media="screen,print" rel="stylesheet" type="text/css" />
+    #<link href="/stylesheets/styles.css?1228586784" media="screen" rel="stylesheet" type="text/css" />

     <%= image_tag("rails.png") %>